Regulatory Model Numbers

 Cet appareil requiert une protection contre les surintensités.

 The following AC power supply is supported.
-The switch can be powered by up to four power supplies.
+Up to four power supplies can power the switch.

 PWR-1021-AC-RED

 Power requirements vary by switch.
-Refer to Table 4 for information regarding your specific system.
+Refer to Table 4 - Switch Specifications (Power Draw) for information regarding your specific system.
 Connect each AC power supply to a circuit that provides the required power.

-Rear Panel displays the location of the power supplies on the rear panel of the switch.
+The Rear Panel displays the location of the power supplies on the switch's rear panel.

 Note:

-To Power down the Switch, remove all power cords and wires from the power supplies.
+Remove all power cords and wires from the power supplies to turn off the switch.

-Input Power and Power Supply redundancy is dependent on the actual system power draw.
+Input power and power supply redundancy depend on the actual system power draw.

 For power supply redundancy, at least one more power supply should be installed than is required to power the system.
-Figure 1 displays the AC power supply.
+The Switch Specifications (Power Draw) display the AC power supply.

 The accessory kit provides IEC-320 C15 to C16 power cables.